Rakurri/rakurri-gradient-map-set-for-krita/README.md

 4. Select the .bundle file and open them!
 5. Make sure Rakurri Gradient Set V1 is active (it should display a white box around it)
 6. Press “OK”!

+# **How to use in Krita**

+**Through Filter Layers:**

+1. Add Filter Layer

+2. Under "Map", choose "Gradient Map"

+3. Choose a map that you like, and click OK to apply the gradient map.

+4. To edit the gradient map again, right click the filter layer and select "Properties"

+5. You can paint on the filter layer with black and white to decide where and how much the gradient map effects the drawing.
+You can even give the filter layer exciting blending modes and see how those transform your colours

+**Through Filters (In my experience this has a slower preview):**

+1. From the top menu select "Filter", then "Map", then "Gradient Map".

+2. Choose a map that you like, and click OK to apply the gradient map.